sanyamjain231/adani/README.md

 ## Summary

 This project is a simple CRUD API built with Node.js, Express.js, TypeScript, and SQLite.
 It provides basic functionality to create, read, update, and delete user accounts.
-It also includes user authentication and authorization using JWT.
+It also includes user authentication and authorization using JWT and OAuth.

 ## Technologies Used